liewteh/challenge-london-mini-guide/challenge-chat-server/README.md

 In this case your server should return a status code of `400`.

 (Advanced note: people don't actually agree on the best status code for this situation.)

+### A note on security

+There is intentionally no security or ownership of messages - anyone can delete one or all messages on your server.

+This is a big topic for further study.
+We won't try to cover it in this challenge.

 ## Level 3 - more "read" functionality